Author ORCID Identifier

 The overarching goal of this work was to extend a framework for using bifactor models and their indices as diagnostic tools for dimensionality assessment.
 This goal is accomplished in two steps.
 First, a package for the R statistical computing environment was developed to enable the efficient computation of bifactor indices.
 Second, the aforementioned simulation study was conducted to discover relationships between bifactor indices and classical test theoretic measures of subscore strength.

 Digital Object Identifier (DOI)

 Dueber, David Michael, "A Bifactor Approach to Dimensionality Assessment" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 59.